umijs/qiankun/README.md

 ## 🎁 Acknowledgements

-- [single-spa](https://github.com/CanopyTax/single-spa) What an awesome meta-framework for micro-fronteds!
+- [single-spa](https://github.com/CanopyTax/single-spa) What an awesome meta-framework for micro-frontends!